-During the year ended 31 March 2020, the performance of the coal and other trading business has been maintained with revenue of US\$99.9 million, a decrease of 49.6% or US\$98.4 million, as compared with US\$198.3 million for the year ended 31 March 2019.
-The Group mainly sold coals originated from various countries to Mainland China, with a total volume of approximately 1.82 million metric tonnes ("MT") as compared to approximately 2.81 million MT in previous year.
-Also, the Group sold copper originated from Chile to Mainland China in a total volume of approximately 0.9 million MT for the current year (2019: Nil).
+During the year ended 31 March 2021, the performance of the coal and other trading business has improved with revenue of US\$117.5 million, representing an increase of 17.6% or US\$17.6 million, as compared with US\$99.9 million for the year ended 31 March 2020.
+The increase in revenue was mainly as a result of that the Group's acquiring new customers through market exploration.
+The Group mainly sold coals originated from Indonesia, Russia and Australia to Mainland China, with a total volume of approximately 2.07 million metric tonnes ("MT") as compared to approximately 1.82 million MT in previous year.
+Also, the Group sold corn originated from Russia to Mainland China in a total volume of approximately 8,300 MT for the year ended 31 March 2021 (2020: Nil).

-The gross profit of the Group amounted to approximately US\$1.3 million for the year ended 31 March 2020.
-No material fluctuation was noted as compared to US\$1.3 million in the previous year due to the net effect of (i) the decrease in sales volume as abovementioned; and (ii) the improvement of gross profit margin as the Group sought to bargain and achieve better gross profit in its coal trading transactions.
+The gross profit of the Group amounted to approximately US\$0.9 million for the year ended 31 March 2021.
+The lower gross profit as compared to approximately US\$1.3 million in the previous year was mainly as a result of that the Group 's adoption of safe trading strategy to select lower gross profit margin coal transactions with less credit risk during the COVID-19 pandemic and under the global economic uncertainties.